WilliamsiNFINITE/Bug-tracker-VariaMos/AdminsREADME.md

 # Informations for VariaMos team
 This file is intended for VariaMos developers.

+## Database
+As explained in the README file you have to change the parameters in `ormconfig.js` to connect to the VariaMos database.

 ## Google reCAPTCHA
 If the reCAPTCHA does not work, a new key should be generated [here](https://www.google.com/recaptcha/admin/create).